FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 ### `NOT_ENOUGH_FUNDS`

-When the account sending the transaction does not have enough funds to cover the transaction fee.
+When the account sending the transaction does not have enough funds to cover the fee.

 Ensure that the account creating the transaction has been funded appropriately.